 Tooth decay is caused by the bacteria that naturally occurs in the mouth.
 This bacteria will feed on food particles on the teeth and create a damaging substance known as plaque, which eats away at the structure of the teeth.
 When this happens, the strength of the teeth is compromised and infections of the internal structures of the teeth become more likely.
 This can result in major tooth aches, root canal therapy, and tooth loss.

-A dentist in Troy, MI will use dental restorations of all kinds to rebuild missing tooth structure so that patients can bite and chew as normal.
+Troy MI Dentist, Dr. Keith Kelley, will use dental restorations of all kinds to rebuild missing tooth structure so that patients can bite and chew normally.
 Let's look at the different kinds of dental restorations that can be used to improve overall dental health.

 Dental fillings are the most common kinds of restorations that dentists use for general dental care needs.
 They are a great option for basic cavities that need to be filled.
 Over the years, dental professionals have switched to using white/composite fillings to treat cavities rather than the metal fillings of the past.